siyingcheng/smile-docs/docs/auto-frameworks/appium/ios/gestures.md

 ## mobile: scroll

 Scrolls the element or the whole screen.
 Different scrolling strategies are supported.
-Arguments define the chosen strategy: either `name`, `direction, `predicateString`or`toVisible`in that order.
+Arguments define the chosen strategy: either `name`, `direction`, `predicateString` or `toVisible` in that order.
 All strategies are exclusive and only one strategy can be applied at a single moment of time.
-Use`mobile: scroll` to emulate precise scrolling in tables or collection views, where it is already known to which element the scrolling should be performed.
+Use `mobile: scroll` to emulate precise scrolling in tables or collection views, where it is already known to which element the scrolling should be performed.
 Although, there is one known limitation there: in case it is necessary to perform too many scroll gestures